Busch Memorial Stadium: Soccer

 The St. Louis Stars, a professional soccer team, played at Busch Stadium for several years in the 1960s and 1970s.
 They were initially a member of the National Professional Soccer League for one season in 1967 and moved to the North American Soccer League for their remaining seasons, which they split between Busch Stadium and Francis Field.
 The team set their record attendance of 32,605 against the New York Cosmos in 1977.
 The Stars were relocated to Southern California after the 1977 season after being unable to sign a new lease at Busch Stadium.

 The stadium also hosted international soccer.
 It served as the temporary home venue for Trinidad and Tobago in a 1985 CONCACAF Championship match against the United States, who won 2–1 in front of 15,823 fans.
 The match was part of regional qualifiers for the 1986 FIFA World Cup.

 The annual Bronze Boot Game between the Saint Louis Billikens and the SIU Edwardsville Cougars was played at Busch Stadium from 1972 until 1985.
-The matchup saw record size crowds, including the all-time record attendance for a regular season college soccer match: 22,512 on October 30, 1980.
+The matchup saw record size crowds, including the second highest attendance for a regular season college soccer match: 22,512 on October 30, 1980.